-I am pleased to submit to you the Fiscal Year 2021 Annual Report of the Arizona Water Protection Fund Commission (Commission).
-This report provides an overview of program accomplishments from July 1, 2020 through June 30, 2021.
+I am pleased to submit to you the Fiscal Year 2022 Annual Report of the Arizona Water Protection Fund Commission (Commission).
+This report provides an overview of program accomplishments from July 1, 2021 through June 30, 2022.

-This was the 26th year of our statewide public grants program to provide for a coordinated effort between state funding and locally led solutions for the restoration and conservation of Arizona's water resources.
-Although the Commission was not able to offer a grant cycle in Fiscal Year 2021, 18 grant award projects continued to be implemented across the State.
-These projects included soil erosion control, non-native invasive vegetation removal, restoring stream and riparian habitats, and forest thinning to reduce high hazard fuels and improve watershed resources.
+This was the 27th year of our statewide public grants program to provide for a coordinated effort between state funding and locally led solutions for the restoration and conservation of Arizona's river, stream, and watershed resources.
+With available funds and appropriations provided from the Legislature for Fiscal Year 2022, the Commission was able to offer a grant cycle which resulted the receipt of 12 grant applications and \$780,911 being awarded to six projects.
+These six projects address a diverse set of critical water and watershed issues including: